Harrow-Enigma/TECLARS/README.md

     3. Place any image you would like to test the system on in `data/test`.
 Again, all images must be in either `JPG`, `JPEG` or `PNG` format.
 You can also copy the images in `data/sample_test` for a quick start.

     4. Create a file called `id.json` in the `data` directory.
 This will store all the information about the people the system will learn to recognise.
-It is a list of entires, each of which follows this format:
+It is a list of entries, each of which follows this format:
         ```json5
         {
             "first": "Someone",       // First name of person